Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/contact/_index.md

 ## Booking for Delegates Dinner

+#### Step One
+Check your diary for the evening of 13 Dec '19 at St Peter's College
+#### Step Two
+Click the link below to book your dinner (no walk-ins this year)
+#### Step Three
+Send payment.
+Your booking won't be completed until payment is received

 This year's dining is strictly ticketed and seated.
 Please use the link below to request a booking to tell use the number of guests and any dietary requirements.
 Tickets cost £65 per person for a four course meal and wine.
 Once you have paid either by BACS:

 > Bank: Lloyds